ccj5351/ccj5351.github.io/index.md

 ## News

+- 2025/06/13: Recongnized as an Outstanding Reviewer for CVPR 2025.
+- 2025/06/02: Started a new role as an Applied Research Scientist at Meta, NYC.
+- 2025/03/--: One paper was accepted to LNCS 2025: [Dynamic voxel grid optimization for high-fidelity rgb-d supervised surface reconstruction](https://arxiv.org/pdf/2304.06178).
+- 2025/02/26: One paper [ActiveGAMER](https://arxiv.org/pdf/2501.06897) was accepted by CVPR'25.
+See [project page](https://oppo-us-research.github.io/ActiveGAMER-website/) and [code](https://github.com/oppo-us-research/ActiveGAMER).
+Congrats and great thanks to the first authors [Liyan](https://scholar.google.com/citations?user=ZU9JhNYAAAAJ&hl=en) and [Huangying](https://huangying-zhan.github.io/)!
 - 2024/11/10: [Code](https://github.com/oppo-us-research/riav-mvs) and models of our RIAV-MVS (CVPR'23) were released per institutional approval.
 Our prediction on ScanNet is still among SOTA methods.
 Hope it will help.
 Please have a try!
 - 2024/10/01: Check my up-to-date **Blog and Study Notes** at this new site - [https://www.changjiangcai.com/mystudynotes/](https://www.changjiangcai.com/mystudynotes/)
 - 2024/06/10: [Code](https://github.com/oppo-us-research/PlaneMVS) of our PlaneMVS (CVPR'22) was released per institutional approval.
 It is a late release but we made a major upgrade to the code for running on latest PyTorch, CUDA and GPUs.
 Please have a try!